 Saving valuable time

-The App is also helping to saving time and therefore cost.
+The platform is also helping to saving time and therefore cost.

 Sharing information remotely